 Fundraisers will be eager to get to work on your behalf, but they may need some tools and support along the way.
 Set your fundraisers up for success by providing them with materials like pre-written copy, images, and videos they can push out to their peers, and fundraising letter templates.

 Choose the right peer-to-peer fundraising platform.

 Successful peer-to-peer campaigns require an effective peer-to-peer fundraising platform.
-Here are some of the features to look for in a peer-to-peer fundraising platform that’s best for you.
+Here are some of the features to look for in the peer-to-peer fundraising platform that’s best for you.

 - Individual fundraising pages – Fundraisers will use individual fundraising pages to make updates, upload pictures and videos, and post content to their social media platforms.

 - A central campaign page – The central campaign page will be used to keep track of the progress of the campaign overall.
 This can be used to post a leaderboard of top fundraisers, track overall donations, and communicate with fundraisers as a group.

 - Communication features – In addition to the central campaign page, you will also need ways to communicate with individual participants.
 You should be able to send direct messages and share documents, and fundraisers should be able to easily communicate back.